microsoft/RegionCLIP/README.md

 MODEL.RESNETS.DEPTH 200 \
 MODEL.CLIP.OFFLINE_RPN_CONFIG ./configs/LVISv1-InstanceSegmentation/mask_rcnn_R_50_FPN_1x.yaml \
 INPUT_DIR ./datasets/custom_concepts \
-OUTPUT_DIR ./output/concept_feats
+OUTPUT_DIR ./output/concept_feats \
+MODEL.CLIP.GET_CONCEPT_EMB True \
 ```

-The region features of each image will be saved into a `.pth` file in the folder `OUTPUT_DIR`.
+The language embeddings of all concepts will be saved into a `.pth` file in the folder `OUTPUT_DIR`.
+These language embeddings have not been normalized yet, for the consistency with concept embeddings provided in [`MODEL_ZOO.md`](docs/MODEL_ZOO.md).

 The following is a list of key arguments for feature extraction.
 You can specify them in the script as needed.